rudelm/rudelm.github.io/content/post/2019-05-15-crashing-influxdb-on-raspberry-pi-3-because-insufficient-memory.md

 and followed the suggestion from the [upgrade instructions](https://docs.influxdata.com/influxdb/v1.7/administration/upgrading/) to use the [influx_inspect](https://docs.influxdata.com/influxdb/v1.7/tools/influx_inspect/#buildtsi) tool.

-I&#8217;ve executed influx_inspect as sudo and changed the permissions of my DB content folter later on with
+I've executed influx_inspect as sudo and changed the permissions of my DB content folter later on with

 `chown -R influxdb:influxdb <folder>`